Aaron98990/ways-of-the-game/goals.md

 If the defense commits an offense (e.g. handball) then the ball enters the goal, the goal still counts if the referee had not stopped play.
 Read more about advantage [here](/advantage).

-Offenses that will nullify a goal:
+Laws that will nullify a goal:

 > If the ball becomes defective:
 > - play is stopped and